 A Practice Star-Hop

 An observing session should begin with some indoor planning.
 Let's use Gemini for a dry run.
 If you know the constellations, you can find its two bright stars, Pollux and Castor, in the sky.
-These will be our starting point for practicing using a map at the telescope.
+These will be our starting point for practicing using a star chart at the telescope.

 Take the wire ring that corresponds to your finder's field and center it on Pollux, as shown above.
 Several fainter stars are in the circle, just as they would be if you were looking through the finderscope at the sky.
 The bright star closest to Pollux is 75 or Sigma (σ) Geminorum, to Pollux's north (in the direction of Castor, which is out of the field of view).
 Near the southwest edge of the field is the star 69 or Upsilon (υ) Geminorum.
 It forms a long right triangle with Pollux and 75; Pollux is at the right angle.
 This triangle confirms 69's identity in the sky — where there's no convenient label next to it!